Food, Lifestyle and the Heart

 A Harvard study found greens have the strongest protective effect of any food and that each single daily serving of greens reduced the risk of heart attacks by 20%.

-Fruit and vegetables have key nutrients such as the anti-oxidant vitamins A, C and E, flavonoids, magnesium and B vitamins which are known to help the heart.
+Fruit and vegetables have key nutrients such as the anti-oxidant vitamins A, C and E, flavinoids, magnesium and B vitamins which are known to help the heart.
 Organic vegetables contain between two to ten times the concentrations of nutrients found in non-organic vegetables,so buy these where possible.
 Garlic, onions and turmeric are especially beneficial.
 An excellent and enjoyable way of getting the benefits of fruit and vegetables is to use a juicer and make your own fruit and vegetable juice regularly.
-Consider using green tea which has more anti-oxidants than ordinary tea.
+Also consider using green tea which has more anti-oxidants than ordinary tea.

 The Mediterranean Diet